MICHELLE BERTING BRETT - LEAD VOCALS

 As a concert and event photographer Mark has had the pleasure of photographing the Rolling Stones, Aerosmith, Frank Sinatra, Tina Turner, B.B.
 King, Pete Townsend, Cold Play, Santana, ZZ Top, Tony Bennett, Michael Jordan, the Gotti-Ward fight, Yogi Berra, and hundreds more.
 He was the official photographer for the first sanctioned event at the original Woodstock site since 1969, which included aerial photography.

-Mark has toured with Ronnie Spector (lead singer of “The Ronettes”) and worked with many regional acts in the Northeast such as The Hitmen, Echo Janes, Physical Graffiti, Jeff Pitchell, Bold is Love, and Riders on the Storm to name a few.
+Mark toured with Ronnie Spector (lead singer of “The Ronettes”) and worked with many regional acts in the Northeast, such as The Hitmen, Echo Janes, Physical Graffiti, Jeff Pitchell, Bold is Love, and Riders on the Storm, to name a few.

-The band is a collection of incredibly versatile, world-traveled Nashville-based musicians under the direction of Harry Sharpe.
-These diverse musicians have worked with a Who's Who of the music business: Donna Summer, Wynonna Judd, Michael McDonald, Reba McEntire, Bobby Caldwell, Collin Raye, John Michael Montgomery, and Bruce Hornsby just to name a few!
+The band is a collection of incredibly versatile, world-traveled, mostly Nashville-based musicians.
+These diverse musicians have worked with a Who's Who of the music business: Donna Summer, Michael McDonald, Reba McEntire, Bobby Caldwell, Sara Evans, Collin Raye, Billy Ray Cyrus, Hall & Oates, Carly Simon, and Jimmy Webb to name a few!